 Building a great community with a vibrant economy requires an active voice for the business community.
 In Eugene, that responsible voice of business is the Eugene Area Chamber of Commerce.

-Here are some of the issues LGAC will be taking up in the latter part of 2012:
+Here are some of the issues LGAC will work on in 2014: